bkeepers/dotenv/README.md

 But it is not always practical to set environment variables on development machines or continuous integration servers where multiple projects are run. dotenv loads variables from a `.env` file into `ENV` when the environment is bootstrapped.

-By default, it **won't** overwrite existing environment variables as dotenv assumes the deployment environment has more knowledge about configuration than the application does.
-To overwrite existing environment variables you can use `Dotenv.overload`.

 ## Installation

 ### Rails